grafana/k6-docs/src/data/markdown/docs/20 jslib/01 jslib/k6chaijs/20 error handling.md

 When executing a performance or integration test, your System Under Test (SUT) may crash.
 When your system crashes, the test should print useful information rather than stack traces caused by unexpected HTTP responses.

-While the k6-native `check()` function requires you to do all error handling on your own, k6chaijs does most of it automatically to make your test code more resilient and easier to maintain.
+While the k6-native `check()` function requires you handle all errors on your own, k6chaijs does most of it automatically.
+This makes your test code more resilient and easier to maintain.

 It's not uncommon for performance testers to write fragile code that assumes the http response will contain expected data.

-Fragile code is most clearly demonstrated with an example.
+Here's an example of fragile code:

 <CodeGroup labels={["Test code that is fragile to failing SUT"]}>